philzook58/philzook58.github.io/_posts/2025-12-22-asymmetric_complete.md

 1. Turn clauses into all horn rule orientations
 2. Run a prolog which pays attention to if it is in a loop by looking at it's stack.

+This is also a reasonable search procedure for equational stuff.

 # Bits and Bobbbles

 This post is a relative of this one <https://www.philipzucker.com/le_find/>